Tetrad (area)

 A tetrad is an area 2 km x 2 km square.
 The term refers to any of the 25 such squares which make up a standard hectad.

+The term comes from the Greek word tetras meaning "four".

 Tetrads are sometimes used by biologists for reporting the distribution of species to maintain a degree of confidentiality about their data, though the system is not in universal use.

 The tetrads are labelled from A to Z (omitting O) according to the "DINTY" system as shown in the grid below, which takes its name from the letters of the second line.